winks/f5n.org/content/blog/2026/d11-part-three.md

 Having the new Garmin and connecting it to the phone was really great, I used [brouter](https://brouter.de) and [gpx.studio](https://gpx.studio) for on the fly checking and planning my routes when having breaks and in the evening.

+And yeah, this should have been published last summer, it was even mostly written but I never came around finishing it until February 2026.